facebookresearch/ParlAI/docs/source/tutorial_fast.md

 batchsize.
 To get the full benefits of dynamic batching, make sure to use the largest batchsize you can.

+Overall, this results in a large increase in speed: about 2x, bringing training down to 250s and evaluation to 11s.

-_WARNING_: You will probably perplexity is quite a bit worse than without dynamic batching.
+_WARNING_: You may find perplexity is quite a bit worse than without dynamic batching.
 This is because we use larger batches, and take fewer steps.
-You can usually increase your learning rate pretty substantially when using dynamic batching.
+You can usually increase your learning rate pretty substantially when using dynamic batching, to compensate for the fewer steps.

 ## FP16

 If you have access to an NVIDIA GPU with FP16 CUDA Cores (V100, GTX 2080, etc), then you can get large speedups by switching on the option `--fp16 true`.
 The default version of FP16 requires that you install [APEX](https://github.com/NVIDIA/apex), but you can use a simplified version (which doesn't depend on APEX) with `--fp16 true --fp16-impl mem_efficienet`.

 Note that in order to get the full benefit of fp16, we need to make sure all our hidden dimensions are _multiples of 8_, otherwise the hardware won't use CUDA cores.
 We will slightly adjust the size of the network to support this.
-Since the default is an embedding size and ffn size of 300, we'll update it to 304.
+We'll slightly adjust the network parameters (--embedding-size and --ffn-size) to conform to this.

     parlai train -df dictfile -m transformer/generator -t convai2 -eps 1.0 -bs 64 \
         --embedding-size 256 --ffn-size 1024 --num-layers 8 -opt adam -lr 1e-3 \